 There are primarily three layers in the story.
-First layer deals with the socio-political scenario in Afghan and the journey of a typical Afghani from 1960s to next century, and how their world has changed after the Russian invasion and the wars.
+The first layer deals with the socio-political scenario in Afghan.
+The journey of a typical Afghani from the 1960s to next century.
+And how their world has changed after the Russian invasion and the wars.
 How the most affluent people turned refugees and had to compromise their honor which is something that an Afghan cares for more than his own life.
-The Second layer is the story of a Afghani, who was born in the times of monarchy in Kabul, lives his childhood there and then during Russian invasions has to run with his father to Pakistan and then eventually to America.
-He comes back to Afghanistan after 20 years to take care of his guilt and a part of family that he never knew about, and encounters a different place, same people but a different life or rather no life.
+The Second layer is the story of an Afghani, who was born in the times of monarchy in Kabul.
+Lives his childhood there and then during Russian invasions has to run with his father to Pakistan and then eventually to America.
+He comes back to Afghanistan after 20 years to take care of his guilt and a part of the family that he never knew about.
+And encounters a different place, same people but a different life or rather no life.

 This is a story with all the twists and turns with some expected and some unexpected.
 The third layer of the story deals with human psychology.
 The truths that one has to face and live with, the layers that you keep discovering on the people you think you know, the guilt of carrying a secret that you have never told anyone.
 And the sudden explanation of unexplained behaviors when certain secrets are unveiled.
 It also talks about the class divides that exist in Afghan society as well.
 Though I am not sure if I can call that a layer, although the main story revolves around that divide.

 Khaled is a good storyteller as he starts the story in the middle and then takes you through the past and then to the time ahead of the middle point, almost like a figure of eight.
 Even the expected turns, he keeps you guessing.
 The writing style can be little tighter, at places he tends to drag it a bit.
 The Kite Runner can be a good weekend read…